-Global Village Hawaii students can request a leave of absence by completing and signing the Leave of Absence Request Form at least 5 working days prior to the start date of the leave of absence (LOA), unless unforeseen circumstances prevent the student from doing so.
+Global Village (GV) Hawaii defines a leave of absence (LOA) as an authorized absence from one's study program.
+Students can request a leave of absence by completing and signing the Leave of Absence Request Form at least 5 working days prior to the start date of the leave of absence, unless unforeseen circumstances prevent the student from doing so.
 The students must specify a reason for the leave and date the LOA Request Form.
 Approval of the LOA will be documented by the Vice President's signature on the LOA Request Form and a copy of the form will be made available to the student.
+An electronic copy of the LOA Request Form will be filed away in the student's record in the CLASS database.

-If the student does not report to school at the end of the LOA, he/she will be dismissed from school and student visa holders will have their SEVIS record terminated based on the last day of attendance.
+If the student does not report to school at the end of the LOA, Global Village Hawaii will check attendance records thereafter and if the student is absent for more than 10 consecutive class sessions, the student will be dismissed from school and if applicable, the student's I-20 Form will be terminated.
 The Global Village Hawaii Cancellation Policy will be applied based on the student's last day of attendance.

-Students requesting a LOA normally do not receive a refund for the period of the leave and there will not be any additional charges as a result of the LOA.
+GV Hawaii has the below types of leave of absences.